GetShortstack/docs/docs/README.md

 # Shortstack

-Shortstack is a development environment that allows you to rapidly build and scale API's.
+Shortstack is a development environment that allows you to rapidly build and scale APIs.
 Shortstack aims to optimize for developer time without the tradeoff of vendor lockin.

 **Highlighted Features**:

 - **Production ready by default**: Scale without extra configuration or additional knowledge
 - **Deployless**: Deployments just happen instantly when you save.
+- **Configureless**: We handle the environments and infrastructure.
+Whether you're coding from the CLI and your local environment or the web app, the environment is ready to go.
 - **Ergonomic request/response validation**: Use python3 type hints to define the shape of your request args and body.
 - **Openapi by default**: Openapi specification is automatically generated for you as you write and annotate your endpoints
 - **Secrets management**: Store your applications securely without extra effort